PorterGeo New Search GoBack Geology References

 The Sherdarwaza Formation conformably overlain by the 2500 m thick Kharog Formation, chiefly metamorphosed, granoblastic, cross-bedded quarzite that is interbedded with conglomerate, schist, gneiss, amphibolite and marble (Dronov, Abdullah and Chmyriov, 2008).

-The oldest rocks in the Anyak district are the Late Neoproterozoic (Vendian) 1200 to 1500 m thick Welayati Formation, which regionally conformably overlie the Kharog Formation.
+The oldest rocks in the Aynak district are the Late Neoproterozoic (Vendian) 1200 to 1500 m thick Welayati Formation, which regionally conformably overlie the Kharog Formation.
 They are composed of schists and gneisses and amphibolites, derived from volcanic protoliths.
 It comprises schist at the base, amphibolite in the middle, and alternating schist, gneises and amphibolite at the top.
 The schists and gneisses include assemblages of of biotite, staurolite-garnet-biotite, biotite-quartz, muscovite-quartz, and muscovite schist.
 Extensive, uniform thickness and composition amphibolites within the formation are interpreted to represent volcanic units or sills.

-The Welayati Formation is overlain by the late Neoproterozoic to Cambrian Loy Khwar Formation, a cyclic sequence of dolomite-marble, carbonaceous quartz schist and quartz-biotite-dolomite schist, which hosts the Anyak mineralisation.
+The Welayati Formation is overlain by the late Neoproterozoic to Cambrian Loy Khwar Formation, a cyclic sequence of dolomite-marble, carbonaceous quartz schist and quartz-biotite-dolomite schist, which hosts the Aynak mineralisation.
 The lower Loy Khwar Formation is lithologically varied, consisting of basaltic-conglomerate, actinolite schist, calcareous-biotite schist, fine-grained breccia, banded biotite schist, quartzite and banded dolomitic marble.
 Pyrite, chalcopyrite, bornite, chalcocite, pyrrhotite and traces of molybdenite are present near the base of the formation.
 The middle sections of the formation are composed of marble, sandstone, quartzite and carbonate-rich schist.
-The upper sections the Loy Khwar Formation exposed at Anyak consist of carbon-quartz schist with dark-grey dolomite intercalations and grey, fine-grained, banded dolomite marble.
+The upper sections the Loy Khwar Formation exposed at Aynak consist of carbon-quartz schist with dark-grey dolomite intercalations and grey, fine-grained, banded dolomite marble.
 The Loy Khwar Formation reaches a thickness of 420 m in the Western prospect and up to 880 m in the Central prospect.

 The overlying Gulkhamid Formation is composed of a sequence of metamorphosed intermediate volcanic rocks with conglomerate, meta-sandstone and schistose tuff at the base and interstratified green-grey lava, tuff, breccia and tuffaceous sandstone of andesitic to dacitic composition in the upper part.